 An IRA lets you save for retirement in the absence of or in addition to an employer’s plan.
 Your contributions grow tax-free or on a tax-deferred basis depending on the type of IRA you choose.
 The Internal Revenue Service (IRS) has general rules for annual contributions to IRAs.
-One of the most important rules is that you have until the tax filing deadline of the current year — usually April 15 — to make contributions to an IRA for the previous calendar year.
+One of the most important rules is that you have until the tax filing deadline of the current year to make contributions to an IRA for the previous calendar year.
 In addition, you can contribute up to the IRS’ annual maximum contribution amount each year you have earned income.
 Other rules vary by the type of IRA you have.

 Perhaps in the past, you weren’t able to save as much as you would have liked to your retirement fund.
 Here’s where the IRS offers a little help.
 If you’re age 50 or over, you can make additional contributions beyond the normal IRS limits.
 If you’re over age 50, you can put away an additional $1,000 as a catch-up contribution for a total of $7,000 to all your Traditional and Roth IRAs.
 If you’re under age 50, your total contributions can’t exceed $6,000.

 Make contributing easier for yourself

 The advice provided is for informational purposes only.
-Contact your financial advisor for additional guidance.
+Contact a financial advisor for additional guidance.